imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 * Let’s say you find me awesome.
 Send me a message via my portfolio.
 * Have a read on the summary of my latest writing.
 Can you find it?
 * Click on an article.
 Have a quick read.
-How do you find the reading experience?
+Is it fine to read the article?
 * Now that you’re on an article.
 Can you navigate back to the home page?
 * Starting from the home page.
 Can you navigate to my dribbble profile?